 It is a very luxurious way to enjoy the beauty and tranquillity of nature.

-Each bubble dome features a four-poster bed with heated mattress with the most sumptuous bedding I have ever snuggled into.
+Each bubble dome features a four-poster bed with a heated mattress with the most sumptuous bedding I have ever snuggled into.
 The bubble domes also have underfloor heating and comfortable armchairs made from Aroca wood.
-There’s a Nespresso machine and radio and a torch for late night walks in the wood.
+There’s a Nespresso machine and radio and a torch for late-night walks in the wood.